Pneumonia Clinical Trials

 Experimental: FMT intervention group

-On the basis of the standard intensive care unit (ICU) treatment protocol, fecal microbiota transplantation (FMT) was administered via a nasojejunal tube.
-Over three consecutive days, 100 ml of intestinal flora suspension was delivered through the nasojejunal tube daily between 11:00 and 13:00.
+On the basis of the standard ICU treatment protocol, FMT was administered via a nasojejunal tube.
+Over three consecutive days, 50-100 ml of intestinal flora suspension was delivered through the nasojejunal tube daily between 11:00 and 13:00.~Oral vancomycin, metronidazole, and microbiota-disrupting quinolones should be avoided, except when intravenous quinolones are required for MDRO treatment.
+Antifungals may continue due to minimal impact on gut bacteria.

 No_intervention: Control group

 Receiving the standard ICU treatment protocol involves a comprehensive set of systematic and standardized medical and nursing interventions designed for critically ill patients in the ICU.
 These interventions are aimed at ensuring patient stability through multidisciplinary collaboration, continuous physiological monitoring, and functional support, while also facilitating recovery.
-The ICU treatment protocol is developed based on modern medical principles and extensive clinical experience, encompassing all aspects from fundamental care to advanced life support.
+The ICU treatment protocol is developed based on modern medical principles and extensive clinical experience, encompassing all aspects from fundamental care to advanced life support.~The control group follows the same antibiotic rules.
+This ensures comparable anti-infective treatment intensity between groups.

 Sponsors